ziaukhan/colearning-agentic-ai-specs/10_chap9_specs/chapter_09_prompt_engineering_for_aidd.md

-/sp.specify Write chapter 9 in Part 3 of the book.
-The title of the chapter will be "Prompt Engineering for AI-Driven Development".
+# Chapter 9: Prompt Engineering for AI-Driven Development

 ## Introduction: Why Prompt Engineering is Critical in AIDD